3-connected Reduction for Regular Graph Covers: Graph Reductions and Quotient Expansions

 On the other hand, if $H_i$ is a quotient, it replaces the edges, loops and half-edges of $H_{i+1}$ by some quotients, so we can generate $H_i$ in this way.
-The reason is that according to Corollary~\ref{cor:all_group_expansions}, we can generate all $\Gamma_i$ extending $\Gamma_{i+1}$ by some choices $\sigma_{1,i}$ and $\tau$. \end{proof}
+The reason is that according to Corollary~\ref{cor:all_group_expansions}, we can generate all $\Gamma_i$ extending the action of $\Gamma_{i+1}$ onto the interiors of the atoms forming an orbit by choosing $\sigma_{1,2},\dots,\sigma_{1,p}$, and possibly $\tau_1$, and using the process repeatedly until the action of $\Gamma_i$ is defined on the interiors of all atoms. \end{proof}

 We say that two quotients $H_i$ and $H'_i$ extending $H_{i+1}$ are \emph{different} if there exists no isomorphism of $H_i$ and $H'_i$ which fixes the vertices and edges common with $H_{i+1}$.
 (But $H_i$ and $H'_i$ still might be isomorphic.)
 According to Lemma~\ref{lem:unique_quotients}, the edge and loop-quotients are uniquely determined, so we are only free in choosing half-quotients.
 For non-isomorphic choices of half-quotients, we get different graphs $H_i$.
 For instance suppose that $H_{i+1}$ contains a half-edge corresponding to the dipole from Fig.~\ref{fig:exponentially_many_quotients}.
 Then in $H_i$ we can replace this half-edge by one of the four possible half-quotients of this dipole.